 Sometimes during a session, anger and suspicion caused Terri and Eli to misunderstand the other and threatened to ignite an argument.
 Each time I would guide them back to the topic at hand, help clarify misunderstandings, and summarize in neutral language what each had said about his or her hopes and desires for Melanie.

-As we were discussing sharing responsibility for Melanie’s care during a period of time that Terri would be looking for work, Eli volunteered to pick Melanie up from day care each day at two in the afternoon.
+As we were discussing sharing responsibility for Melanie’s care during a period that Terri would be looking for work, Eli volunteered to pick Melanie up from daycare each day at two in the afternoon.
 His teaching schedule afforded him some flexibility, and he liked the idea of spending that time with his daughter in the afternoons.

 “I’m telling you it isn’t necessary,” Terri countered with an edge to her voice.

 ‘Yes, sure.
-I know she’s spent more time with her than I have, and she’s probably right that I let her do more of the care-giving.
-But I can do those things to!
+I know she’s spent more time with her than I have, and she’s probably right that I let her do more of the caregiving.
+But I can do those things too!
 She’s just got to give me a chance!”

 In this way, Terri got to voice her concerns about yielding some of Melanie’s care to Eli, and Eli was able to reassure Terri that he was willing to assume the responsibility.